 The facts of Bell are factually unique from a technological standpoint.
 The Bell plaintiff published a photograph online that he had taken of the downtown Indianapolis skyline.
 Subsequently, the plaintiff’s image was downloaded by VisitUSA.com and stored on their internal web server.
 However, the image was never displayed publicly or posted on the defendant’s website.
 Wilmott Storage Services then purchased VisitUSA.com.

-The photo at issue was accessible only through the website in one of two (2) ways: either by manually entering the specific website address/URL; or by using a “reverse image search”.
+The photo at issue was accessible only through the website in one of two (2) ways: either by manually entering the specific website address/URL; or by using a “reverse image search”.[1]
+The Ninth Circuit acknowledged that the only way the plaintiff was able to locate his image on the defendant’s website was through his “reverse image search”.

 Upon discovering that his photo was accessible on the defendant’s website, the plaintiff notified the defendant.
 Thereafter, the defendant failed to properly restrict access and/or remove the photo.
 (Wilmott attempted to take remedial action by renaming the image).
 Despite plaintiff’s efforts, his photo continued to be accessible through reverse image searches.
 The Ninth Circuit, in dicta, acknowledged that the average Internet user would not have been able to access the photo by navigating the options available on the defendant’s website.